mitraboga/CS50AI/README.md

 ### Why I Enhanced PageRank

-PageRank is one of the most important algorithms in internet history.
+PageRank is one of the most important algorithms in Internet history.

 But the deeper lesson is bigger than web pages.